Christianshavn (DAC ship): Christianshavn

 Christianshavn was one of only two ships still owned by the Danish Asiatic Company at the war ended in 1914.
 The other one was Kronprindsessen.

 Captain Georg Gottlob Stage (1766–1826) and Master (styrmand) J. S. Hørgensen sailed from Copenhagen on 1 October 1819, bound for Canton.
 Christianshavn arrived back in Copenhagen on 16 July 1821.

-The poet Poul Martin Møller served as chaplin on the expedition.
-Møller wrote in his diary and created sdrawings in his sketchbook during the expedition.
+The poet Poul Martin Møller served as chaplain on the expedition.
+Møller wrote in his diary and created drawings in his sketchbook during the expedition.